-Damp-proofing and waterproofing are two terms in the basement waterproofing industry that are often use interchangeably; however, it is important to distinguish between waterproofing and damp-proofing as they are not one and the same.
+Damp proofing and waterproofing are two terms in the basement waterproofing industry that are often used interchangeably; however, it is important to distinguish between waterproofing and damp proofing as they are not one and the same.
 They are correctly defined as follows:

 Waterproofing: Treatment of the surface or structure to prevent the passage of water through the building envelope under hydrostatic pressures.
 Waterproofing provides a full and continuous barrier to water penetration.

-Damp-proofing: Treatment of a surface or installation of a technology to resist the passage of moisture caused by differences in moisture content, vapour pressure and temperature across the basement envelope to prevent accumulation of water against the outer surfaces of the envelope (walls and floor slab).
+Damp proofing: Treatment of a surface or installation to resist the passage of moisture caused by differences in moisture content, vapour pressure and temperature across the basement envelope in order to prevent accumulation of water against the outer surfaces of the envelope (walls and floor slab).

-The distinction between waterproofing and damp-proofing is very important because these treatments provide certain barriers to basement water infiltration accomplished via distinctly different methods.
+In short, waterproofing deals with preventing the passage of water that is under pressure (hydrostatic) while damp proofing prevents the passage of water which is not under pressure.
+The distinction between waterproofing and damp proofing is very important because these treatments provide certain barriers to basement water and moisture infiltration accomplished via distinctly different methods.

 Waterproofing and Damp Proofing in detail

-Foundation waterproofing involves the application of a waterproof coating onto the exterior of a foundation, the purpose of which is to provide a barrier through which water cannot penetrate.
-The three most common waterproofing materials in current use are:
+Foundation waterproofing involves the application of a waterproof coating onto the exterior foundation walls, the purpose of which is to provide a barrier through which water under hydrostatic pressure cannot penetrate.
+The three most common foundation waterproofing coatings in current use are:

 - Elastomeric rubber coatings; and

-While tar is not as effective as the other two materials in keeping water from penetrating basement walls, it is the product which is the standard used to waterproof foundation walls in new construction applications.
-The following image shows a foundation wall that is waterproofed with an elastomeric rubber coating.
+While tar is not as effective as the other two materials for keeping water from penetrating basement foundation walls, it is the standard product used to waterproof foundation walls in new construction applications.
+The following image shows a foundation wall that is waterproofed with a seamless elastomeric rubber coating.
+Perfectly applied, no water is getting through this coating.

 |An elastomeric coating is thick and hand applied, and stretches|